MKGAURAB/Event-Sourcing-Python/README.md

 # Event Sourcing

 This project is just to sharpen my skill with Python development.
 EventSourcing is my fav architectural approach.
 Hence you see it here.
-It's just the event sourcing part done on a cold winter evening.
+It's just the event sourcing part done in a cold winter evening.
 Someday will try to add the projection part.

 ## Requirements